Source-Only Cross-Weather LiDAR via Geometry-Aware Point Drop: INTRODUCTION

+Fig.~\ref{fig:limitations_Data-centric augmentation} elucidates the core motivation of our approach.
+A standard data-centric augmentation baseline~\cite{park2024lidarweather} is prone to merging a \textit{bus} into an adjacent \textit{building} or blurring the precise boundary between a \textit{building} and a \textit{fence} when neighbor relations are corrupted by weather noise.
+In contrast, our proposed methodology actively preserves neighbor continuity and curtails boundary leakage by explicitly modeling local point-to-point structural relationships.

-These observations motivate a \emph{geometry-aware} design that injects two signals into training.
-The first is \emph{neighbor continuity} from the scanning pattern.
-The second is \emph{structural risk} at boundaries, corners, and sparse zones.
-We propose a \textbf{Light Geometry-aware adapter}.
-The module aligns azimuth and applies horizontal circular padding to preserve neighbor continuity across the $0^\circ$--$360^\circ$ seam.
-It then uses \emph{local-window KNN} to gather nearby points and compute simple local statistics such as offsets and dispersion.
-These compress into \emph{geometry-aware cues}.
-During training, the cues drive \emph{region-aware regularization} that prioritizes structurally fragile areas and stabilizes predictions.
-While PointDR~\cite{xiao2023pointdr} broadens the training distribution via large-scale \emph{domain randomization}, it does not inject geometry into the decision process.
-Our adapter is \emph{complementary}.
-Augmentation expands coverage, and our cues link local geometry to the learning signal.
-The module is \emph{plug-and-play} for point- and range-based backbones.
-On SemanticKITTI$\rightarrow$SemanticSTF, it yields consistent gains over strong \emph{data-centric augmentation} baselines.
-For completeness, we also compare with a \emph{class-centric regularization} baseline~\cite{park2025ntn} and observe improvements. \textbf{Fig.~\ref{fig:architecture}} illustrates how the \emph{Light Geometry-aware adapter} enhances region-level dropping, leading to more robust segmentation under adverse weather.
+We therefore introduce a \textbf{Light Geometry-aware adapter} that injects two geometry signals into training.
+First, it preserves \emph{neighbor continuity} from the LiDAR scanning pattern by aligning azimuth and applying horizontal circular padding across the $0^\circ$--$360^\circ$ seam.
+Second, it aggregates a \emph{local-window KNN} neighborhood to compute simple local statistics (offsets and dispersion) that summarize \emph{structural risk} at boundaries, corners, and sparse zones.
+These geometry-aware cues guide \emph{region-aware regularization} and stabilize learning under weather-induced sparsity.
+Unlike PointDR~\cite{xiao2023pointdr}, which broadens the training distribution via large-scale domain randomization, our adapter explicitly links local geometry to the learning signal.
+It is lightweight, plug-and-play, and complementary to augmentation.
+On SemanticKITTI$\rightarrow$SemanticSTF, we obtain consistent gains over strong data-centric baselines and also improve over a class-centric regularization baseline~\cite{park2025ntn}.
+Fig.~\ref{fig:architecture} illustrates how the adapter enhances region-level dropping for robust segmentation in adverse weather.